How to Perfect the Art of the Soft Sell

 3. Focus on a long-lasting relationship.
 A long-lasting relationship breeds loyalty.
 And loyalty makes closing a sale easy.
 You want to be seen as a trusted advisor, rather than an annoying sales rep. Show a genuine interest in the prospect on a personable level, not just a business one.

 4. Always listen.
-Listening is an incredibly undervalued skill in sales.
+Listening is an incredibly undervalued sales skill.
 However, it’s critical for engagement.
 Make sure your prospect feels heard and provide advice and recommendations based on what they have said.
 Listening helps address what they actually need.
 Don’t interrupt them, and give them your full attention at all times.

 5. Ask questions.
 Open-ended questions are your best friend here.
 It demonstrates an interest in what they are saying, helps build rapport, and gives you plenty of information to work with.
 Questions that can’t be answered ‘yes’ or ‘no’ will also help build trust and keep the conversation flowing.